 The Espresso Book Machine at Michigan State University Libraries

 The Espresso Book Machine (EBM) is one of only a few of its kind in the world.
-Able to print a 200 page book in less than fifteen minutes, the machine makes publishing even more accessible to Michigan State University faculty, students, staff and the public.
-It prints your pages and a full color cover, binds them together, and trims them all to size, creating library-quality paperbacks.
+Able to print a paperback book in less than fifteen minutes, the machine makes publishing even more accessible to Michigan State University faculty, students, staff and the public.
+It prints your pages and a full-color cover, binds them together, and trims them to the final book size, creating library-quality paperbacks.

 With the Espresso Book Machine at Michigan State University, publishing your work has never been easier or more cost efficient.